-Corporal punishment-spanking or paddling the student-may be used as a discipline management technique in accordance with the Student Code of Conduct and policy FO (LOCAL) in the district's policy manual.
+Corporal punishment-spanking or paddling the student-may be used as a discipline management technique in accordance with the Student Code of Conduct and policy FO(LOCAL) in the district's policy manual.

 If you do not want corporal punishment to be administered to your child as a method of student discipline, please return the form included in the forms packet.
-A signed statement must be provided each year.
+A signed statement must be provided each year if you do not want corporal punishment to be administered to your child.

-You may choose to revoke this request at any time during the year by providing a signed statement to the campus principal.
+You may choose to revoke this prohibition at any time during the year by providing a signed statement to the campus principal.
 However, district personnel may choose to use discipline methods other than corporal punishment even if the parent requests that this method be used on the student.